Hot shot Trucking

 Hotshot Trucking vs. Regular Trucking

-Many hotshot truckers choose to form an Ltd for their business to separate personal and business finances, which can simplify tax preparation.
-Working with an accountant who understands the trucking industry is key to ensuring you take advantage of all possible deductions, including fuel, repairs, and depreciation on your equipment.
+Consider forming an Ltd to separate personal and business finances, and work with an accountant who specializes in trucking to take advantage of deductions for fuel, repairs, and depreciation.

-Whether you’re new to trucking or a seasoned driver looking for a change, starting a hotshot trucking business can provide flexibility, independence, and a solid income if approached with the right knowledge and strategy.
+Whether you’re new to trucking or a seasoned driver seeking a change, hotshot trucking can deliver both independence and income with the right approach.

 Hotshot trucking refers to delivering smaller, time-sensitive loads using medium-duty trucks instead of traditional semi-trucks.
 It often caters to industries needing quick deliveries, like construction or oil.